HHH-GH/image-to-movie/README.md

 - Remembers to `chmod+x` on `make-movie-from-images.sh`

 ## Next steps
-- Set up the `source` and `output` folders and `.gitignore` their contents.
-- Write a skeleton for the code.
-- Start coding it up.
+- Start coding it up, starting with program defaults.